fhossain75/georgia-election-map/README.md

-# dash-clinical-analytics
+# Georgia Election Map

 ## About this app

-This dashboard allows you to explore clinic patient volume by time of the day, waiting time and care score.
-Drill down into high-volume days to view how the busy environment may have affected patient experience.
+This dashboard allows you to axplore Georgia election results by contest, year, and value.
+Click on the heatmap to visualize turnout in different counties.

 ## Requirements